 "Ordinarily the word 'church,' refers to a local congregation.
-The Greek meaning is, a lawful assembly, a select number, summoned by law, and therefore a fawful assembly, as we would summon a jury by law.
-Therefore, the church of Christ is composed of individuals, who have been summoned-called out from the rest of the world-by the preaching of the gospel of Christ: Therefore a visible organization, in its application to the saints on earth.
+The Greek meaning is, a lawful assembly, a select number, -law.
+Therefore, the church of Christ is composed of individuals, who have been summoned-called out from the rest of the in its application to the saints on earth.

-"This being true, I proceed to show the possibility of its being destroyed as a visible institution on earth, and demand proof that there was a true, loyal congregation of Christians on earth, like the one established at Jerusalem, Corinth, etc., for hundreds of years.
+"This being true, I proceed to show the possibility of its being destroyed as a visible institution on earth, and demand proof that there was a true, loyal congregation of Christians on earth; like the one established at Jerusalem, Corinth, etc., for hundreds of years.
 Where is the history that describes such an institution?
 I can find the Roman Catholic Church; the Greek Catholic Church, and I can find numerous dissenters from these churches, in every century, from almost the apostles' days down to the beginning of the reformation, and I can find every detail of their doctrine and practices described in history, but none of them are more than cheap imitations-counterfeits-of the genuine.
 None of them are as close to the New Testament church as the Baptists of today are, and we claim that they are not to be counted as the church of Christ.